SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ok, not a friendly error message, sorry, but if the Selenium Server cannot load the browser
-you will likley see this error.
+you will likely see this error.

 .. code-block:: bash